marcocountryman/MusicNimbus/README.md

   <img src = "docs/production2.jpg" >
  </p>

 <p> Initially, there were some issues when I first implemented the SongPlayer Component.
 My initial approach was to import the SongPlayer in every component that a logged in user has access to.
 This apprach was a bit erroneous.
-The constant rerendering of the SongPlayer caused the unwanted side effect of stopping the music whenver a user navigated to a new section of the page.
+The constant rerendering of the SongPlayer caused the unwanted side effect of stopping the music whenever a user navigated to a new section of the page.
 The solution to this dilemma was to have the SongPlayer Component live as a protected route that lives at the very top level of the application.</p>

 ## Related Code to Play <a name="playcode"></a>